Air Pollution Permits and Compliance

 - Building renovation

 Not all partnerships run smoothly.
-And when there is a breakdown, it may become necessary for APCD to take steps to bring alleged violators into compliance through enforcement.
-After a thorough investigation, if a violation is found to have occurred, the District may issue a Notice of Violation and penalties may be assessed.
+And when there is a breakdown, it may become necessary for the APCD to take steps to bring alleged violators into compliance through enforcement.
+After a thorough investigation, if a violation is found to have occurred, the APCD may issue a Notice of Violation and penalties may be assessed.
 The primary goal of any APCD enforcement action is to secure compliance with regulations and to protect public health and safety.